 Up to ten competitive fellowships are available for graduate students.
-Successful applicants will receive stipends of \$6,598 and an allowance for travel expenses within the United States.
-A small number of unpaid fellowships may also be available for strongly qualified students who can support themselves financially.
-Fellows are expected to be in residence for the full ten weeks of the program.
-The application deadline is February 15, 2017.
-Awards will be announced by April 1, 2017.
+Successful applicants will receive stipends of \$7,793.
+Planning will allow for the Program to be held in-person or fully remotely, recognizing the uncertainties caused by the pandemic.
+If in-person, an allowance for travel expenses within the United States will be included.
+Whether in-person or remote, fellows are expected to participate full-time (40 hours per week) for the full ten weeks of the Program.
+The application deadline is February 15, 2021.
+Awards will be announced by April 1, 2021.
 We seek applicants from all areas of Geophysical Fluid Dynamics, and particularly encourage applications from women and members of underrepresented groups.
-Further information and application forms may be obtained at http://gfd.whoi.edu, or by writing to: gfd@whoi.edu
+Further information and application forms may be obtained at https://gfd.whoi.edu

-Prospective visitors should contact Claudia Cenedese at ccenedese@whoi.edu, or Mary-Louise Timmermans at mary-louise.timmermans@yale.edu
+Prospective visitors should contact Greg Chini at greg.chini@unh.edu or Eric Chassignet at echassignet@fsu.edu

-WHOI is an Equal Employment Opportunity/Affirmative Action Organization The GFD Program is funded by the National Science Foundation and the Office of Naval Research
+WHOI is an Equal Employment Opportunity/Affirmative Action Organization.
+The GFD Program is funded by the National Science Foundation and the Office of Naval Research.